zheoreh/passport-linkedin-oauth2/README.md

 A simple [Passport](http://passportjs.org/) strategy for LinkedIn OAuth2 that works with lite profile.

-This fork implements optional callback function that can be used to pass client id and secret to initialise oauth2 each time directly before an authentication.
+This fork implements optional callback function that can be used to pass client id and secret to initialize oauth2 each time directly before an authentication.
 This function is called with the request object.

 ```js